d8corp/innet-dom/src/docs/pages/QuickStartPage/QuickStartPage.md

 └── package.json
 ```

-Once the server starts, open http://localhost:3000 to see your app running.

 ### Option 2: Add to Existing Project

 If you prefer to integrate **innet**[/dom](/) into your own build setup, install the core packages: